-Consistency Tip: I like my cream cheese thick and spreadable.
+- Consistency.
+I like my cream cheese thick and spreadable.
 For a thinner, more whipped cashew cream cheese add a few Tablespoons of water.
 Remember, it will firm up a bit in the fridge.

 We'd love to hear from you!

-If you loved this recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.
-Also, if you snap a photo be sure to share it with us!
-We love to see your creations!
-You can find us on Pinterest, Facebook, and Instagram.
+If you enjoyed this vegan recipe, please leave a 5-star rating in the recipe card and share your thoughts in the comments below.

 - Taste and add more lemon juice or salt as needed.

-- Place in an airtight container and store in the fridge for up to 7 days.
+- Place in an airtight container and store in the fridge for up to 5 days.

-- Adding water: For a thinner, more whipped cashew cream cheese, add a 2-3 Tablespoons of water to the cream cheese after blending.
+- Adding water: For a thinner, more whipped cashew cream cheese, add 2-3 Tablespoons of water to the cream cheese after blending.
 Pulse a few times to mix in the water.

-Nutrition Information:Yield: 5 servings Serving Size: 1/4 cup
+Nutrition Information:Yield: 5 servings Serving Size: ¼ cup